The Big Island

 Other

 One of the most famous spots on the island for fresh poke, visiting this local joint is a must when you're in Kona.
-Be sure to get there early as they often sell out quickly.
+Tip: get there early before they sell out.

 The home of liquid aloha!
-For the past 25 years, Kona Brewing Co has not only focused on making some of the best craft beers in the world, but doing so in an environmentally friendly way.
+Kona Brewing Co is focused on making some of the best craft beers in the world, and doing so in an environmentally friendly way.

 Where To Eat

-The (contested) originator of Hawaii's famous loco moco dish, Cafe 100 is a favorite spot amongst locals and tourists alike.
+The birthplace of Hawaii's loco moco, Cafe 100 is a favorite spot amongst locals and tourists alike.
 My personal favorite is their teriyaki loco moco dish.

-This little hidden shop in downtown Hilo is known for its delicious mochi treats.
-Their mochi flavors range from strawberry and chocolate, to butter and sweet potato.
-Order before you go over the phone or you’ll be waiting in line for a while.
+This small shop in downtown Hilo is famous for their delicious mochi treats.
+Flavors range from strawberry and chocolate to butter and sweet potato.

 Kona